Kapiainen/SublimePapyrus/README.md

   - Linter
     - Fixed validation of explicit casting.
     - Fixed argument validation in function calls.
-    - Updated completions for functions/events in states.
-    - Added completions for inherited functions/events when in the empty state.
+    - Added better support for functions/events defined in states in the 'GetContext' function.
     - Added restrictions imposed on functions by the 'Global' keyword to the semantic analysis.
     - Added a warning when no import paths are passed to the semantic analysis.
   - Code completion
     - Added completions for parameters of the function/event that is being called.
+    - Updated completions for functions/events in states.
+    - Added completions for inherited functions/events when in the empty state.

 Version 2.0.0 - 2016/04/16: